dylpall/FOR-350/thuglyfe2_report.md

 All four indicators together are a strong static signature for a downloader that references a remote host, references a payload filename, and is a PE.
 If confirmed by YARA run logs, this supports labeling `imagedownloader.exe` as a downloader that contacts `165.73.244.11` for `frontpage.jpg` or similar assets.

-**Recommended next steps:** extract strings, compute hashes, inspect imports (network APIs), and — if safe — run in instrumented sandbox to observe network behavior (sink/redirect to controlled server).

 ---

 ### `SecurityAdvisory.docm` — Macro presence / AutoOpen risk

 * Rule `is_OfficeAutoOpen` looks for ZIP header and the standard VBA project entries: `vbaData.xml`, `vbaProject.bin.rels`, `vbaProject.bin`.
 These are the canonical artifacts for macro-enabled Office documents.
 * Presence of these files means the document likely contains a VBA project.
 Whether that project contains an AutoOpen macro or malicious code must be confirmed by extracting and reviewing the VBA code (`olevba`, `oletools`, or Office macro extraction tools).

-**Recommended next steps:** use `oletools/olevba` to extract and decode the macro code, search for suspicious keywords (downloaders, shell/PowerShell, WScript, Shell.Application, CreateObject, ShellExecute), and include screenshots or excerpts in the report.

 ---